Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Lee’s Food Photography Story

 Lee is a coach and an endurance runner.
 She eats much healthier meals than I do.
-One of the things she tells her clients that want to lose weight is that meal prep is the cornerstone of a good diet.
+She tells her clients who want to lose weight that meal prep is the cornerstone of a good diet.

 Telling her clients about meal prep is one things, but sometimes they fall off the wagon.
 If someone doesn’t meet their weight loss objectives on weigh-in days, Lee’s first question is about their meal prep.

-Invariably, those who failed are those who didn’t prepare their meals in advance.
+Invariably, those who failed didn’t prepare their meals in advance.

-That’s why she decided to create some photos to use in blog posts to drip out over time.
+That’s why she created some photos to use in blog posts to drip out over time.
 It’s one thing to give people a recipe, but it’s much more effective to show them how it’s done.
-That’s when she decided to use her photography as a visual storytelling aid to help her clients.
+She used her photography as a visual storytelling aid to help her clients.

 How We Created the Set for Her Food Photography

-We’re going to describe the setup we used here, but you can make substitutions.
-Keep in mind that some of the links listed here may be affiliate links.
+We’ll describe our setup here, but you can make substitutions.
+Remember that some of the links listed here may be affiliate links.
 That means there’s no extra cost to you, but I may receive a commission if you buy based upon my recommendation.

-Our kitchen and dining room tend to occupy one half each of the same room.
-The kitchen counter wraps around in the center, which seemed like a good place to build her set.
-The downside of that location is that it doesn’t have an interesting background and it’s away from window light.
+Our kitchen and dining room tend to occupy one-half of the same room.
+The kitchen counter wraps around in the center, which seemed like an excellent place to build her set.
+The downside of that location is that it doesn’t have an interesting background and is away from window light.

 Here’s what we used to compensate for those issues.

 Lee needed a combination of angles of her food.
 Some would be a bird’s eye view straight down, and some would require a backdrop.
-For the backdrop, we used a Lastolite 5×7′ Vintage Collapsible Reversible Background, Tobacco/Olive.
+We used a Manfrotto 5×7′ Vintage Collapsible Reversible Background, Tobacco/Olive for the backdrop.
 This thing looks like a painted canvas on each side, so you get two backgrounds for the price of one.

-We have a few of these from Lastolite, and some from other vendors.
-The Lastolite products cost a bit more, but there’s a very key difference.
+We have a few of these from Manfrotto and some from other vendors.
+The Manfrotto products cost a bit more, but there’s a fundamental difference.
 They don’t have any wrinkles.
-When I used some of the other collapsible backgrounds from different vendors, they’re riddled with wrinkles.
+When I used some of the other collapsible backgrounds from different vendors, they were riddled with wrinkles.
 I wasted an entire portrait session with one of these things because it had hundreds of wrinkles.
 Never again.
-I’m only buying Lastolite collapsible backgrounds in the future.
+I’m only buying Manfrotto collapsible backgrounds in the future.

-We get a nice, neutral background that subtly supports the story of the food prep and final meal images.
+We get an excellent, neutral background that subtly supports the story of the food prep and final meal images.

 You can see that it’s a bit out of focus, but it looks to have some old-world texture.
 This is the Olive side, but the Tobacco side also makes for a nice fake wall for these subjects.

-This was an off camera flash setup.
-I provided her with the Flashpoint eVOLV 200 (same as Godox AD200).
-There are several versions of this flash at Adorama and I linked to the least expensive one, which does not include a radio trigger.
-The beauty of these lights is that the flash itself is independent of camera model.
-You just buy one radio trigger and it works with all of the Flashpoint/Godox lights.
+This was an off-camera flash setup.
+I provided her with the Godox AD200.
+The beauty of these lights is that the flash itself is independent of the camera model.
+You just buy one radio trigger and it works with all of the Godox lights.

-This is the Nikon R2 Pro trigger for the Flashpoint/Godox lights.
-If you use a different camera, just look at the bottom and change the menu from Nikon to your model of camera.
+This is the Godox XPro-N trigger for the Flashpoint/Godox lights.
+If you use a different camera, just look at the bottom and change the menu from Nikon to your camera model.

 OK, so that gives us our burst of light, but what did we put in front of it?

 I chose a Lastolite Joe Mcnally 24″ White Ezybox.
-Not only was it the right size for the small set, but I wanted to use this soft box because of the white interior.
-Silver interior gives you more light output, but that also causes more specularity.
+Not only was it the right size for the small set, but I wanted to use this softbox because of the white interior.
+A silver interior gives you more light output but also causes more specularity.
 I didn’t want those hot spots on the food, so I recommended this box because of the white interior.
-It provided a great quality of light for the subject.
+It provided an excellent quality of light for the subject.